shrutijaiswal2905/Fake-News-Detection-Website/README.md

 streamlit run app.py
 ```
 ---
+## 📝 License
+This project is licensed under the MIT License.

+---

 ## 🤝 Contribution
 Contributions are welcome!
 Feel free to fork the repository, create a branch, and submit a pull request.
 ---